Ecwid/ecwid-api-docs/includes/_shipping_api.md

 **Request**

 Once the settings are saved there, Ecwid will send them in a **POST request** to your application alongside order details when customer is at checkout stage.
 The request will contain **all data** from your application storage, including public and other keys that were specified.
+Use it to idetify the store and a user for the shipping rates.

-You can use the `public` key of the application storage to save data for accessing in the storefront.
+You can also use the `public` key of the application storage to save data for accessing in the storefront.
 More details on how to handle such data: [Public application config](#public-application-config).

 Please make sure **not to pass any sensitive user data in the public application config**, as this information will be available via Ecwid Javascript API to any 3-rd party.
 To save and get that kind of information, use any other key names in your application storage.
 They will be provided in a request to your application as well as public information, but not accessible in the storefront.